 According to the BLS, overall job opportunities in the security sector are excellent and will continue growing.
 Median salaries for a security guard in 2018 were $32,050.
 In California, more than 151,000 people are employed in security roles, with a mean annual salary of $31,560.

 Many students wondering ‘What can I do with a homeland security degree?’ may find the degree can launch the next phase of their careers.

 “This knowledge allows you to work at a higher level of an organization,” Christopher says.

 Students will learn to evaluate a variety of models to approach emergency response plans, walk through developing a plan, and analyze all the factors that could come into play, all of which are important in Department of Homeland Security jobs.

 Homeland security careers also offer plenty of opportunities to continue to specialize through further professional certifications or particular skills.

 “It depends on the occupation, but there are many options,” Christopher says.
 “For example, ASIS International, a large organization of security professionals around the world, has multiple professional development certificates.”

 National University’s Bachelor of Science in Homeland Security and Emergency Management can lead to homeland security jobs in law enforcement, emergency management, disaster relief, and security operations.
 For many, this degree can lead to advancement opportunities or the ability to take on more responsibility at work.

 At National University, you can work the four-week class schedule around your busy life, pursue options such as the school’s fully online degrees, and access a myriad of resources for students.
-Visit our program page to learn more about the Bachelor of Science in Homeland Security and Emergency Management and to contact us for additional information.
+Visit our law and criminal justice degrees program page to learn more about the Bachelor of Science in Homeland Security and Emergency Management and to contact us for additional information.